thoughtspot/thoughtspot.github.io/_admin/backup-restore/take-backup.md

 6. Click **Save** to configure the backup.

-You can see the newly created backup in the backup dashboard.
+You can see the newly created backup file in the backup dashboard.

 ## Using tscli
 To manually create a backup using the tscli: